-The University of California, San Francisco Foundation and its volunteer Board of Overseers support UCSF’s core mission of advancing health worldwide by raising money for the University.
+The University of California, San Francisco Foundation and its volunteer Board of Directors support UCSF’s core mission of advancing health worldwide by raising money for the University.

 Gifts from private donors keep UCSF among the top health sciences universities in the world by helping us attract and retain the best students and faculty members, make groundbreaking discoveries, and deliver compassionate care.

 In fiscal year 2023, 35,938 generous donors gave a total of $631.9 million to the UCSF Foundation.

 The UCSF Foundation:

 encourages and manages donations from alumni, friends, companies, and foundations to all of UCSF’s schools.

 ensures that gifts are used in strict accordance with donors' wishes.

 manages donated assets through the not-for-profit UCSF Foundation Investment Company.

 administers gifts through UCSF’s Office of University Development and Alumni Relations, which handles communication with donors.